teamdomy/wasp/README.md

 ======================================

-The Dark Wasp is a function storage, it simplifies the execution of unlimited number of functions in parallel processes (website and Node.js app on multi-core processor).
+It's a function storage, it simplifies the execution of unlimited number of functions in parallel processes (website and Node.js app on multi-core processor).
 The package supports web browser and Node.js clients.

-**

 [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)